We take a look at the finest country houses, castles and estates for sale in Scotland.

 Without doubt the most eye-catching of the interior spaces is the Long Gallery, whose painted ceiling is justly famous for its intricacy.
 It dates back to the 17th century, and is a phenomenal and unusual work.

 Catch up on the best country houses for sale this week that have come to the market via Country Life.

-These beautiful listed country homes stand in the heart of some of England's most beautiful countryside.
+These beautiful listed country homes stand in the heart of some our most beautiful countryside.